 The Canon EOS 6D is the most successfully used camera by far in the Astronomy Photographer of the Year awards in the past two years (2019 & 2020).

-This is a surprising but extremely welcome finding, as the camera was first released back in 2012 and so is a relatively old camera.
+This is a surprising but extremely welcome finding, as the camera was first released back in 2012 and so is relatively old.

 This means that it can be picked up for relatively cheap (especially if you go for a used model from somewhere like KEH cameras).